I work at Daugherty Business Solutions at the Minneapolis / Saint Paul branch as a Software Engineer 2 and Consultant.

 Early May: Week 5

-- Daugherty had their bi-annual business unit meeting with Daugherty founder, Ron Daugherty, speaking.
+- Daugherty had their bi-annual business unit meeting, where our founder, Ron Daugherty, spoke.

 - I have left my Kitchen quarters, and now work in a team of now 12 on a greenfield project established in January.

 March 28th, 2016: Week 1

 - Daugherty’s recruiter team found me at the UMN CSE Career Fair, allegedly — though I have no recollection of that event.